 The best way to disperse the pigment evenly and thoroughly is with a paint mixer.
-Badger Airbrush Co makes a hand held battery operated paint mixer with a small mixing head that turns very quickly.
+Badger Air-Brush Co. makes a hand-held, battery-operated paint mixer with a small mixing head that turns very quickly.
 It runs on two AA batteries and costs between ten and fifteen dollars at most hobby stores or by mail order.
 One downside to a paint mixer is that if it is left on just a bit too long as it is being pulled out of the paint, it can splatter.
-Leone solves this problem by using a plastic juice bottle with the bottom cut off to create a sort of funnel that fits over the neck of the paint jar while mixing, catching all the splatters.
+Gerry solves this problem by using a plastic juice bottle with the bottom cut off to create a sort of funnel that fits over the neck of the paint jar while mixing, catching all the splatters.

-Leone demonstrates on paint that has settled and been left unmixed how in just ten to thirty seconds with the paint mixer the pigment is thoroughly dispersed.
-For more tips and techniques like painting backdrops for your layout, visit the Model Railroad Academy website.
+Gerry demonstrates on paint that has settled and been left unmixed.
+He shows how, in just ten to thirty seconds with the paint mixer, the pigment is thoroughly dispersed.
+For more tips and techniques like painting backdrops for your layout, browse our collection of helpful videos and articles.